 o Disability - mental and physical (1,276)

-settled a total of 1,036 employment cases for an average $11,172.92, or $11,575,151 total.
+The Departmentsettled a total of 1,036 employment cases for an average $11,172.92, or $11,575,151 total.
 Of the 31 lawsuits the Department filed against employers last year, disability rights violation was the most common allegation.

-the importance for consistent application of clearly written workplace policies prohibiting all types of unlawful discrimination, harassment and retaliation.
+The report underscoresthe importance for consistent application of clearly written workplace policies prohibiting all types of unlawful discrimination, harassment and retaliation.
 Policies should also require prompt reporting and fair internal investigation procedures to resolve any such matters.
 See, Expanding Policy and Notice Requirements to Protect Employees (June, 2017) and Is Your Harassment Policy California Compliant?
 New Regulation May Require Policy Overhaul (April, 2016).

-please contact one of our attorneys Tim Bowles, Cindy Bamforth or Helena Kobrin.
+For more information,please contact one of our attorneys Tim Bowles, Cindy Bamforth or Helena Kobrin.